vert-x/vert-x.github.io/docs_md/core_manual_ruby.md

 ### Registering and Unregistering Handlers

-To set a message handler on the address `test.address`, you call the method `registerHandler` on the `EventBus` class
+To set a message handler on the address `test.address`, you call the method `register_handler` on the `EventBus` class

     id = Vertx::EventBus.register_handler('test.address') do |message|
         puts "Got message body #{message.body}"